|A Present Enriched by the Past l History of the College

 "Before his death, Dr. Young saw a permanent fund of $100,000 provided for the support of the school," Beatty noted.
 This occurred along with additions to the curriculum, enlargement of the faculty, and a fivefold increase in the student body.
 Under Dr. Youngs tenure, Centre advanced to a position among the highest-ranking colleges in America.

 Founded primarily as an institution devoted to training young men for the ministry, Centre has changed throughout its history to keep pace with the educational demands of a growing region and nation.
 The Kentucky School for the Deaf, also in Danville, was founded in 1824 as the first state-supported institution for the deaf, and in its early years was controlled by Centres board of trustees.
 From the 1890s until 1912, a law school was operated at Centre with J. Procter Knott, a former Kentucky governor, as its dean.
 In 1901, the Central University at Richmond was consolidated with Centre.
-Danvilles Kentucky College for Women merged with Centre in 1926, becoming the Colleges womens department.
+Danvilles Kentucky College for Women merged with Centre in 1926, becoming the "womens department" of the College.
 The department maintained a separate campus until the early 1960s when a unified campus organization was formed.

 During the early and mid-20th century, many of the educational resources of Kentucky and the nation were committed to the establishment and expansion of state-supported land-grant universities.
 These institutions were often vocationally oriented.
 But Centre remained steadfast in its mission of providing superior education in the liberal arts tradition.
-Centres image as a tiny school capable of startlingly large achievements was enhanced in this period by its 1921 football victory over No-1-ranked Harvard, a game often referred to as the greatest sports upset in the first half of the 20th century.
-Also during this period, Centre continued to educate students who went on to achieve distinction in a variety of fields, many of whom later served as leaders in helping the College further advance its tradition of alumni loyalty and support.
+Centres image as a tiny school capable of startlingly large achievements was enhanced in this period by its 1921 football victory over Harvard, then ranked No. 1.
+In a 1971 article marking the game's 50th anniversary, the New York Times called it "Football's Upset of the Century."
+At Centre, the game is recalled simply by its score: C6-H0.

-And the College continues to be recognized for academic excellence.
-In 1971, the National Council of Phi Beta Kappa established a chapter at Centre.
-Today Centre is among the smallest coeducational colleges in the United States to have been selected to receive a chapter of the national honor society, and Centre is the only private institution in Kentucky to have a chapter of Phi Beta Kappa.
-In 1996 U.S. News and World Report listed Centre among the 25 national liberal arts colleges that are "tops in teaching" and in 1997 added Centre to its list of "top-tier" national colleges (the highest ranking achieved by any Kentucky school).
+The latter part of the 20th century brought continued recognition of Centre's academic excellence.
+In 1971, the National Council of Phi Beta Kappa established a chapter at Centre, and Centre continues to be the only private institution in Kentucky to have a chapter of the nation's oldest and most prestigious honor society.
+In the 1990s, U.S. News and World Report listed Centre among the 25 national liberal arts colleges that are "tops in teaching" and added Centre to its list of "top-tier" national colleges (the highest ranking achieved by any Kentucky school).
+A thriving international studies program attracts approximately 80 percent of all Centre students, putting the College among the top 10 in percentage of students who study abroad.

-In 2000 Centre made history as the smallest institution ever to host a General Election debate.
-Sen. Joe Liberman and now Vice President Dick Cheney debated on October 5 in the Colleges Norton Center of the Arts.
-Newsman Bernard Shaw moderated.
+In 2000, Centre made history as the smallest institution ever to host a General Election debate when the two vice presidential candidates, Sen. Joe Lieberman and now-Vice President Dick Cheney, faced one another in the Colleges Norton Center for the Arts.
 CBS news anchor Dan Rather later described the debate at Centre as "the best Vice Presidential Debate ever held."

 Throughout its long history, Centre has been supported and enhanced by its alumni, who have taken positions of prominence and usefulness in a variety of fields.
-Centre alumni include two U.S. vice presidents, one Chief Justice of the United States, an associate justice of the Supreme Court, and at least 13 U.S. senators, 43 U.S. representatives, 11 state governors, and 11 moderators of the General Assemblies of the Presbyterian Church.
-Other Centre alumni have been and are leaders in a variety of fields including teaching, business, medicine, law, and journalism.
-Centre alumni are widely known as the most loyal in the nation, leading all of Americas colleges and universities in the percentage who give financial support each year.
+Centre alumni include two U.S. vice presidents, one Chief Justice of the United States, an associate justice of the Supreme Court, and at least 13 U.S. senators, 43 U.S. representatives, 11 state governors, and several moderators of the General Assemblies of the Presbyterian Church.
+Other Centre alumni have been and are leaders in a variety of fields, including teaching, business, medicine, law, and journalism.
+Centre alumni are widely known as the most loyal in the nation, for years leading all of Americas colleges and universities in the percentage who give financial support each year.
+In 1997, Centre completed a capital campaign that raised more than $76 million.
+The current Campaign for A More Perfect Centre is well on its way toward raising $120 million by the end of 2007.

-Centre College and its people have much to be proud of and thankful for in the past: outstanding leaders who demonstrated a consistent preference for quality over quantity; generations of devoted, caring teachers and students; and an exceptionally successful body of alumni.
+Centre College and its people have had much to be proud of and thankful for in the past: outstanding leaders who demonstrated a consistent preference for quality over quantity, generations of devoted teachers and students, and an exceptionally successful body of alumni.
 But equally important among these qualities is a sense of connection with the past, giving added meaning to the present and providing inspiration for this tradition to be continued in the future.